GlowRock03/better-unlock-progression/about.md

 ## Not Included

-These statistics already have their own menu, so there is no point in readding the progression again:
+These statistics already have their own menu, so there is no need for readding their progressions again:

  * All Shards
  * All Paths